vincentchu37/scheduler/readme.md

 ```

 ### Regular fpm deployment
+Git clone, and deploy run out of the `app` directory.

 Permissions required to run this app.
 Where `82` is the userid of your fpm process!

 ```